lablup/backend.ai-docs-webui/docs/trouble_shooting/trouble_shooting.rst

 If you want to update the metadata for a specific docker registry, you can go to the Registries tab in Environments page.
-Just click the refresh button in the Controls column of the desired registry.
+Just click the refresh button in the Controls panel of the desired registry.
 Be careful not to delete the registry by clicking the trash icon.

 Page layout is broken